 Rolwaling Tashi Lapcha Pass Trek Accommodation availability

 This trek includes camping and sleeping in teahouses (lodges).
-The first part of the trek is more remote, and will require some camping.
-Once you have descended down into the Khumbu Valley and onto the main Everest Base Camp route, the availability and quality of trekking lodges increases immensely.
+The first part of the trek is more remote and will require some camping.
+Once you have descended down into the Khumbu Valley and onto the main Everest Base Camp route, the availability and quality of trekking lodges increase immensely.

 Day 01: Arrive in Kathmandu.
 (1335 meters).